 Angelina Morelli is a senior at Hope College majoring in economics and business.
-She is highly active both on and off campus, giving her the experience and tools she needs for her upcoming graduation in December 2017.
+She is active both on and off campus, which has given her the experience and tools she needs for her upcoming graduation in December 2017.

-On campus, Angelina serves as the president of the Hope College Business Club where she leads a team of five other people to run a club of over 225 members.
-She has also served as a member of the Hope Students Congress Appropriation Committee helping to fund student groups on campus, and as a writing assistant in the Klooster Center for Excellent Writing.
+On campus, Angelina serves as the president of the Hope College Business Club where she leads a team of five other students to run a club of over 225 members.
+She also has served as a member of the Hope Students Congress Appropriation Committee helping to fund student groups on campus, and as a writing assistant in the Klooster Center for Excellent Writing.

 Off campus, Angelina took her educaiton beyond the classroom first with an internship at the U.S. Department of Justice, and most recently as a Digital Sales Intern at IBM (Information Technology and Services).
-She explains how she was led to these postitoins by her interest "to see how the analyses of topics such as artifical intelligence and automation span multiple industries, consider the global impact of this type of develpment, and then recommend ways for leaders to respond".
-She has also served as a volunteer tutor at Hope College Childrens After School Achievement, and as a speech pathology and occpations therapy group leader at Beaumont Hospital.
+She also has served as a volunteer tutor at Hope College Childrens After School Achievement, and as a speech pathology and occupation therapy group leader at Beaumont Hospital.

-Angelina says her roles both on and off campus have taught her "flexibility and how to adapt as situations change quickly– a frequent occurence when working both with a large amount of college students as well as the Federal government".
-And when she's not working diligently, Anglina enjoys cooking, going to farmers markets, reading cookbooks, and watching food or nutrition-focused documentaries.
-She also enjoys singing and playing the piano!
+Angelina says her roles both on and off campus have taught her "flexibility and how to adapt as situations change quickly".
+When she's not working diligently, Anglina enjoys cooking, going to farmers markets, reading cookbooks, and watching food or nutrition-focused documentaries.
+She also enjoys singing and playing the piano.

 I am motivated by my desire to do something good in the world.
 I am a results-oriented person, so I like knowing that I am working towards a goal or cause larger than myself.